-All makeup work must be completed within the three-week progress check for full credit; assignments submitted later will be accepted at a 10% reduction in points per grade check window (total of 30% loss of points per quarter).
+All makeup work must be completed within the three-week progress check for full credit; assignments submitted later will be accepted at a 10% reduction in points per grade check window (total of 20% loss of points per quarter).
 All work must be completed within the quarter; work from previous quarters will not be accepted for credit.
 (Example: Work from 1st quarter will not be accepted during the 2nd quarter.)
-Late work will be accepted up to the Tuesday (by end of school day) prior to the grade check deadline.
-Exceptions may be made in the event of extreme illness or hardship; administration in consultation with the teacher will handle such situations on a case-by-case basis.
-Exceptions will be made to this policy in the event of online/remote learning; students will be allowed to make up work within the same semester.
+Late work will be accepted up to Tuesday (by end of school day) prior to the grade check deadline.